 Human Rights Research Academies

 RWI supports capacity development for Zimbabwean researchers through human rights research methodology trainings in the form of human rights research academies.
-The research academies have targeted junior academics, as well as human rights practitioners in state institutions, CSO representatives and staff of independent commissions.
-Participants in these activities have increased their research capacities to plan, design and develop academic as well as applied human rights research.
+The research academies have targeted junior academics, as well as human rights practitioners, primarily from government institutions, independent commissions and civil society organisations. and in state institutions, CSO representatives and staff of independent commissions.
+Participants in these activities have increased their research capacities to plan, design and develop academic as well as policy-oriented human rights research.

 Literature Support

 RWI provides support to library development in the form of acquisition of human rights material, including on gender equality, for libraries and documentation centres, primarily at the academic partner institutions.
 The literature promotes human rights research and education that is both up-to-date and of sound quality.
+The donations contain both printed and electronic material.
 In 2021, the provision of e-resources to academic partner libraries was particularly important during the lockdowns resulting from the Covid-19 pandemic.
 Students, teachers and researchers had access to human rights material electronically and were able to continue with research, educational activities and lecturing despite the lockdowns.

 A testimonial from a student of one of the academic partner institutions helps to illustrate this: